 Section 10.4.
 Reduction in Forces.
 Layoffs and recalls will be implemented according to Section 10.2 Seniority Principle, above.
-Employees removed from the affected classifications pursuant to Section 10.2 Seniority Principle, shall exercise their hire date seniority in any other classification in which they can perform work or can become qualified to perform work within ninety (90) working days if such hire date seniority is great enough to obtain a job.
+Employees removed from the affected classifications pursuant to Section 10.2 Seniority Principle, shall exercise their seniority, as defined in Section 10.1 Probationary Period and Section 10.2 Seniority Principle in any other classification in which they can perform work or can become qualified to perform work within ninety (90) working days if such seniority is great enough to obtain a job.
 The employee so displaced shall be the least senior employee in the classification.
-Employees bumped from any classification in accordance with these provisions shall exercise their hire date seniority in the same manner in any classification in which they perform the work or can become qualified to perform work within ninety (90) working days.
+Employees bumped from any classification in accordance with these provisions shall exercise their seniority in the same manner in any classification in which they perform the work or can become qualified to perform work within ninety (90) working days.
 In the case of probationary employees, they shall be the first employees displaced.

 Section 10.5.
 Promotions and Job Vacancies.
 Whenever a job vacancy develops or is expected to develop, the job will be posted within five (5) business days whenever practical in a location designated by the City for a minimum of five (5) days exclusive of Saturdays, Sundays and Holidays for bid for the employees covered by this Agreement.
 Said vacancy shall be filled within one (1) month whenever practical.
-If more than one (1) employee bids for the vacancy, the City shall select the successful applicant in accordance with seniority.
+If more than one (1) employee bids for the vacancy, the City shall select the successful applicant in accordance with Section 10.2 Seniority Principle.